There are many reasons to coat a concrete floor, because a resin floor coating provides a practical solution.

 Acrylic resin floor coatings

 Acrylic resin floor coatings are probably the cheapest of the bunch.
-They have very good adheasion to concrete.
+They have very good adhesion to concrete.
 Acrylic resin floor coatings are usually clear, although you can add coloured tint to them.
 They are available in matt or semigloss versions.
-They can be waterbased or solvent based (usually xylene).
-They usually have about 25% solids and require 2-3 coats.
+Most common on decorative concrete finishes.
+This is our standard sealer for our cement based overlays and Grind and Seal finishes

 Acrylic resin floor coatings are not as hard as other types of coating, this means they will not last as long, but they also do not show as much scratching as an epoxy.
 They are easy to re-coat if kept clean. usually require resealing every 3-5 years.